getify/foi-lang/formalization-work/Foi-Specification.md

 above fires at the annotation.

-**"Now or later" is one continuum with one verdict.** An annotation the elaboration pass discharges is settled at compile time.
-An annotation it adopts without discharging carries a runtime assertion (§9.7.7).
+**"Now or later" is one continuum with one verdict.** An annotation whose value type §9.9 admits under it is discharged at compile time.
+An annotation adopted without discharging carries a runtime assertion (§9.7.7).
 Both are the same check arriving at the same answer, and the pass discharges the part it can reach.